NORCatUofC/rain/flooding/README.md

 additional information about how basement flooding disproportionately affects Chatham, along with other neighborhoods in Chicago: [CNT RainReady Chatham](http://www.cnt.org/sites/default/files/publications/CNT_RainReady%20Community%20-%20Chatham.pdf)

+## FEMA Data

+Data from FEMA about disaster incidents, housing assistance for owners and renters, public assistance applications, and registration intake for individuals in the housing program for Cook County, Illinois flood and severe storm events are in the `fema_data` directory.
+Further information about the data can be found here [FEMA Data Feeds](https://www.fema.gov/data-feeds)

+The data other than the Disaster Declarations doesn't initially come with the `incidentType` field, but this was added for ease of use, and to remove snow, tornado, and other types of events.

 ## Data Tasks

 * Data aggregated to the zip code level exists through the Carto map for the article